-11 Top-Rated Tourist Attractions in Nepal
+12 Top-Rated Tourist Attractions in Nepal

-Most visitors will spend some time in Kathmandu visiting sacred and historic attractions, and then head out into other parts of the country.
-Some of the most popular locations outside of the capital are Chitwan National Park for wildlife viewing, and the lakeside town of Pokhara, a popular area for embarking on treks.
+Most travelers spend some time in Kathmandu visiting sacred and historic attractions, and then head out to other parts of the country.
+Some of the best places to visit outside of the capital are Chitwan National Park for wildlife viewing, and the lakeside town of Pokhara, a popular area for embarking on treks.

 Kathmandu, the capital and largest city in Nepal, is like no other city in the world.
-The decaying buildings in the heart of the city are a contrast to the lively atmosphere that permeates the streets.
-The smell of incense wafts from the stores while street sellers push their wares, and people go about their daily lives, all against a backdrop of historic temples and carved statues.
+The decaying buildings in the heart of the city are a stark contrast to the lively atmosphere that permeates the streets.
+The smell of incense wafts from stores while street sellers push their goods, and people go about their daily lives, all against a backdrop of historic temples and carved statues.

 The highlight of Kathmandu has long been Durbar Square, the largest of the palace squares in the three royal cities and a UNESCO World Heritage Site.
 Temples and monuments of varying shapes, sizes, styles, and faiths can be found here.

 Accommodation: Where to Stay in Kathmandu

 Bhaktapur, the third of the "Royal Cities," lies on the old trade route to Tibet, just outside of Kathmandu.
 For Bhaktapur, the trade route was both an arterial link and major source of wealth.
 Its relative remoteness at the time allowed the city to develop independently and in ways which distinguish it from the other two cities.

 Accommodation: Where to Stay in Bhaktapur

-3 Boudhanath Stupa (Bodhnath)
+3. Boudhanath Stupa (Bodhnath)

 The stupa itself is a symbol of enlightenment but at Boudhanath the symbolism is particularly clear.
 Each different shape represents one of the five elements, earth, water, fire, air, and sphere, which are also the attributes of the five Buddhas.
 Brought together in the form of the stupa, their unity reflects in abstract fashion the structure of the universe itself.